mode51/Tungsten/README.md

         public Property<MyClass, string> First {get; } = new Property<MyClass, string>();
     }

-#CallResult, Property and PropertyHost Sample
+##CallResult, Property and PropertyHost Sample

+This sample does not inherit PropertyHost, so it must call PropertyHostMethods.InitializeProperties in the constructor

     public class MyClass : MyBaseClass
     {